Last Updated on October 3, 2022 by admin

 38. Support Farmers and Artists at Ballard Farmers Market

 This year-round market features over 100 vendors.
 It’s free to walk through the market and admire the flowers, products, and food available.
-We recently visited the Ballard Farmers Market and really enjoyed all the live music!
+We frequently visit the Ballard Farmers Market and really enjoy all the live music!

 39. Relax at Magnuson Park